 '''

 CLKMD

 0xF4;

 //

 Change clock from IHRC to ILRC

-CLKMD.4

 //

 disable IHRC

-0;
+CLKMD.4

+0:

 while (1)

 {

+STOPSYS;

 //

-STOPSYS;

 enter power-down

 if (...) break;

 //

 if wakeup happen and check OK, then return to high speed,

+else stay in power-down mode again.

+CLKMD =

 //

-else stay in power-down mode again.

-CLKMD

 Change clock from ILRC to IHRC/2

 0x34;

 '''

-5.11.3 Wake-up
+5.12.3 Wake-up

-After entering the Power-Down or Power-Save modes, the PMS120 can be resumed to normal operation by toggling IO pins, Wake-up from timer are available for Power-Save mode ONLY.
+After entering the Power-Down or Power-Save modes, the PMS123 can be resumed to normal operation by toggling IO pins.
+Wake-up from timer are available for Power-Save mode ONLY.
 Table 5 shows the differences in wake-up sources between STOPSYS and STOPEXE.

 Differences in wake-up sources between STOPSYS and STOPEXE

-IO Toggle Timer Interrupt Comparator wake-up
+IO Toggle Timer wake-up Comparator wake-up

 STOPSYS Yes No No

 STOPEXE Yes Yes Yes